Avoid expensive bitumen driveway repair bills by protecting your driveways with these handy tips.

-If you’ve identified a few small cracks in your bitumen driveway, you may be able to fill the cracks with a driveway crack filter available from a hardware store.
+If you’ve identified a few small cracks in your asphalt driveway, you may be able to fill the cracks with a driveway crack filter available from a hardware store.
 If you’re doing this make sure to follow the instructions that come with the product and we recommend applying a sealing coating after the crack filler has set.

 Partial Bitumen Cracking

-If your bitumen driveway has extensive cracking but just in isolated sections, you may be able to have the severely affected sections cut out and replaced, rather than getting your driveway completely reconstructed.
+If your asphalt driveway has extensive cracking but just in isolated sections, you may be able to have the severely affected sections cut out and replaced, rather than getting your driveway completely reconstructed.
 Speak to a bitumen driveway contractor to get professional advice on your situation.

 Severe Bitumen Cracking